-- Melt butter in a large saucepan over medium-low heat.
-Whisk in the flour, garlic powder, salt and pepper until smooth.
+- Melt butter in a large saucepan and whisk in the flour, garlic powder, salt and pepper until smooth.

 - Gradually whisk in the milk.
-Increase heat as needed to bring to a boil and cook, stirring, until thickened, about 1 to 2 minutes.
+Increase the heat and bring the mixture to a boil.
+Cook, stirring, until thickened.

-- Reduce heat to MEDIUM-LOW and stir in the cream cheese.
+- Reduce the heat and stir in the cream cheese.

 - Cook, stirring, until smooth.